Humany/humany-docs/SEO/api.md

 ### Timeout and response code
 The SEO service should be expected to respond within 4000ms. **Timeout or any error code should be treated as non-signifact for the end-user and the page should be delivered to the end-user as if SEO was not active.** Timeout and errors should be logged for performance monitoring and investigation of errors.

+Fonts, images and CSS stylesheets are considered **non-significant resources** - errors while fetching these are ignored.
+An error while fetching any other resource type cause the page to be considered erroneous.
+JavaScript parsing or execution errors are ignored.

+The page/widget is expected to mark its "load successful" event.
+If this does happen within the timeout, the page is considered erroneous.

 Common codes
-- HTTP CODE 403 - if the page or parts of the page are not publicly accessible
-- HTTP CODE 404 - if the page has not been indexed yet; or the page or parts of the page do not exist
-- HTTP CODE 599 - if the page has errors and cannot be rendered correctly, custom HTTP code `599 Content not Humany-SEO compatible`
 - HTTP CODE 200 - OK
+- HTTP CODE 403 - if the page or a significant resource are not publicly accessible
+- HTTP CODE 404 - if the page has not been indexed yet; or the page or a significant resource does not exist
+- HTTP CODE 5xx - if the page or a significant resource cannot be fetched
+- HTTP CODE 598 - if the page timed out before "load successful" event, custom HTTP code `598 Content not Humany-SEO compatible`
+- HTTP CODE 599 - if a request to the page or a significant resource was blocked by browser security, unlikely to happen, CORS checks are disabled, custom HTTP code `599 Request blocked in browser`

 ### HTTP headers
 All header values are URL-encoded, to support line-breaks and non-ASCII characters.